susmit31/obsidian/Quotes.md

 - I am a man more sinned against than sinning -> King Lear
 - Solitude is sometimes best society -> Paradise Lost
 - Ignorance is not innocence but sin -> Browning
-- Beware of false knowledge, it is more dangerous than ignorance -> Shaw
+- Beware of false knowledge, it is more dangerous than ignorance -> Shaw (Man and Superman)
-- No love is sincerer than the love of food -> Shaw
+- No love is sincerer than the love of food -> Shaw (Man and Superman)
 - There are two tragedies in life.
-One is not to get your heart's desire, and the other is to get it -> Shaw
+One is not to get your heart's desire, and the other is to get it -> Shaw (Man and Superman)
 - Cowards die many times before their death -> Julius Caesar
 - Some books are to be tasted, others to be swallowed and some others to be chewed and digested -> Bacon
 - Old wood best to burn, old wine to drink, old friend to trust and old author to read -> Bacon